andrasq/node-qcluster/Readme.md

 ## Nodejs Cluster Notes

+- The cluster master listens on the service socket, accepts connections, and sends a message to one of the workers to invoke the request handler.
+This magic is hidden inside the `net` module.

+- Listening to 'disconnect' or 'message' worker events `ref`-s the IPC channel and prevents the child process from exiting until disconnect.

+- The cluster master process will not exit until all worker processes have exited or disconnected.

 - A cluster worker will start receiving requests (forwarded by the master) as soon as it listens on *any* connection.
 If a service listens for requests on port 80 and for status queries on port 1337, it will be sent requests as soon as it starts